-About the same time as the first Pharaohs were coming to power in Egypt, around 3100 BC, a group of people known as the Sumerians were living in Mesopotamia.
+About the same time as the first Pharaohs were coming to power in Egypt, around 3100 BC, a group of people we call the Sumerians were living in Mesopotamia.
 That’s the area between the Tigris and the Euphrates rivers, in West Asia (modern Iraq).
 The Sumerians themselves believed that they had come to the Euphrates from somewhere else, probably in boats from the Persian Gulf.
 And the first Sumerian cities were near the Persian Gulf, though they later spread out northward.
 But most archaeologists today think the Sumerians, or at least most Sumerians, were actually native to Iraq.

 Sumerians and their neighbors

 To their east, in modern Iran, the Sumerians had the people of Elam (the Elamites), who they both traded with and fought with, at different times.
 To their west, the Sumerians had the Amorites, who spoke a Semitic language (related to modern Hebrew and Arabic).

 Sumerian scribes seems to have begun to use writing by around 3000 BC, which allows us to know more about them, though we still can’t really read their earliest writing.
 Sumerian people also used bronze.
 Sumer may be the first place where metal-workers added tin to copper to make bronze, maybe because there is so little stone there for tools.

 Sumerian ziggurats and irrigation

 The Sumerians built big temples, called ziggurats, and mud-brick walls around their cities.
 They began big irrigation projects, digging canals and ditches to bring water from the Tigris and the Euphrates to the land between them so people could grow food there.
 With irrigation and farming, more people could live in the same amount of land.